Primary vs Secondary Succession

 Starting Conditions:

-Primary succession occurs in areas where there is no existing soil or life.
-It usually happens after major disturbances, such as volcanic eruptions or the retreat of glaciers.
-These events leave behind bare rock or barren land, providing the setting for the process to begin.
+The process of primary succession is observed in areas where soil and life do not exist.
+It often occurs following significant disturbances, such as volcanic eruptions or glacier retreats.
+These leave behind bare rock or bare land, providing the background for the process to begin.

 Time Frame: